 Most legal teams aren’t short on talent.
 They’re short on time.
 That’s why many are turning to AI contract review tools.
 Here’s what’s making them worth the switch:

 What kind of impact can this speed have on law firms and businesses?
-On average, it takes 3.4 weeks just to get a contract approved.
+According to Weshare, it takes an average of 3.4 weeks just to get a contract approved.
 That's not even counting the full process from drafting to signing, according to Weshare.

 It's a long wait, especially when things get held up over review delays.
 So, it's no surprise that teams are leaning into automated contract review and smarter contract lifecycle management tools.

-In fact, automation has helped lawyers cut 82% of their time spent on contract tasks, based on the same report.
-That kind of time savings doesn’t just help you move faster, it helps you stay ahead.
+In fact, automation has helped lawyers cut 82% of their time spent on contract tasks, based on the same Weshare report.

 For example, if your company has strict language around data security, AI tools can scan each agreement to make sure that the exact language is in place.